AvaloniaUI/avalonia-docs/docs/concepts/templates/reusing-data-templates.md

 # Reusing Data Templates

 If you define a data template in the `Window.DataTemplates`collection (as on the previous page), you can reuse it anywhere in the window.
-However, you can also extend the reuse of a data template to any window in your application.&#x20;
+However, you can also extend the reuse of a data template to any window in your application.

 This works because _Avalonia UI_ performs a hierarchical search of its logical tree to choose a data template.
-At its most extensive, the search starts in a control, extends to any parent controls (recursively), then looks in the window (as on the previous page), and finally looks at the application itself for a data templates collection.&#x20;
+At its most extensive, the search starts in a control, extends to any parent controls (recursively), then looks in the window (as on the previous page), and finally looks at the application itself for a data templates collection.

 :::info
 From more information on the logical tree concept in _Avalonia UI_ , see [here](../ui-composition.md).